NDiz-Rosales/COVID19-DATA-SPAIN/README.md

 <p align="justify"> As a result, we obtain the file <strong>municipality_health_areas.csv</strong> with
-the H.A-municipalities correspondence, attached in the **HEALTH AREAS** folder and whose header is illustrated below.
+the H.A-municipalities correspondence, attached in the <strong>HEALTH AREAS</strong>
+folder and whose header is illustrated below.
 Specifically, there are 2248 rows and 7 columns.This corresponds to the 2248 municipalities in Castilla y León and the following variables:</p>